dylandasilva1999/babble-chat-app/README.md

 Babble is a project for a Term 2 module Android Development Expanded, where we were tasked to develop an Android closed-group chat application built with Kotlin for the application logic and Google Firebase to manage the authentication and backend.
 The theme of the project is based of Whatsapp that sparked a public outcry due to an update to their terms and privacy policy, and users are desperately searching for alternative platforms.
 Therefore as a developer, I saw this as a golden opportunity to build my own messaging platform, in this case, Babble.

 Babble is closed-group chat application!
-Babble is built for those companies acquiring internal private communication, security, and chatting at ease.
+Babble is built for for those enthusiastic and excessive chatting conversations between fellow babblers.

 ### Built With